Sreelatha3/firebase_data_pipeline/README.md

 | ginger          | 8     |

-*   Average Prep Time
+*   Average Prep Time of all the recipes available:

 12.43 minutes

-*   Diffculty Distribution
+*   Diffculty Distribution : Grouping and counting the recipes that falls under the all difficulty levels like easy, medium, hard.

 | difficulty    | count |
 | ------------- | ----- |